oconnor0/fourth-world-srd/content/60-feats/divine prayers.md

 - Raise
 - Rebuke/Turn Undead
 - Resist
-  - As an Action, spend a Bond Point.
+  - As an Action, spend Bond.
 While Sustained, a creature you see within 20' gains resistance to one non-kinetic damage type.
 - Restore/Restoration
 - Sanctuary
 - Sear
 - Shield
   - +AC or temporary HP?

+**Shield**
+: As an Action, spend Bond.
+Target a willing creature within 30'.
+Once during the next 8 hours, when an you would take damage, you may gain temporary HP equal to 10 per your Tier.
+  - Upgrades:
+    **More Frequently**
+    : The targeted creature may gain temporary HP a number of times up to twice your Tier.

 - Silence
-  - As an Action, spend a Bond Point.
+  - As an Action, spend Bond.
 A creature you see within 20' makes a Mental save.
 On a failure, that creature cannot speak.
 On a success, that creation can only whisper this round.
 Mental save ends.
 - Smite
-  - Once per turn (once on your turn?), spend a Bond Point to infuse a weapon you wield with divine energy.
+  - Once per turn (once on your turn?), spend Bond to infuse a weapon you wield with divine energy.
 The next time that weapon hits with an attack, deal an extra d8 radiant (only?) damage.
 - Spiritual Weapon
 - Strengthen
   - Bonus on X skill checks?